Lecturer, Clinical Science

 Deciding she wanted to help transform adverse influences in ecology that resulted in adverse effects on human health, she realized that the field of natural medicine would allow her to do both.

 After graduating with degrees in both oriental medicine and naturopathic medicine, Dr. Edwards chose to live and practice in Colorado.
 "Another part of why I chose to become an ND is that I wanted a means to earn a living in a small mountain town.
 Naturopathic medicine allows me the ability to earn a living almost anywhere in the world without having to rely on industrial resources.
 Naturopathic medicine is really the people's medicine, partly because it's a low-tech medicine."

-She bought an old Victorian house in Durango and turned the front into an office for her practice and the back into living space.
 "I love practicing in a rural area.
 I have a genuine family practice seeing generations of people."
 Her files boast 6,000 charts in a town of 15,000 people.
 "Of course I'm drawing from a much larger rural population.
 Since I'm the only ND in a large area, people travel quite a distance to see me."